 Hello, my name is Arvind Parthasarathy, and I am a junior at Duke University.

 I am originally from Rochester, New York, but spent 6 years living in San Diego, California, before moving to Allentown, Pennsylvania before high school.
 For most of my life, I’ve always felt that I wanted to go into medicine, as many people in my family are doctors.
-However, by junior year of high school, I decided to try to explore business fields as well by entering in business competitions and taking economics courses.
+By junior year of high school, I decided to try to explore business fields as well by entering in business competitions and taking economics courses.
 I ended up enjoying my classes/experiences and decided that I wanted to pursue economics in college, while potentially running my own medical practice in the future.
 Duke was the best fit for me, where I’d be able to get a great economics background while being part of a vibrant student body with a love of Duke Basketball.

 As of now, I have not worked on my own start-up, but I spent my freshman summer as a business data analyst at Dun & Bradstreet and my sophomore summer as a corporate finance analyst at Thermo Fisher Scientific.
 In both experiences, I’ve been able to learn how each company fundamentally operates and improve on existing processes.
 I will be doing a healthcare investment banking internship with Perella Weinberg Partners next summer, which I hope to convert to a full-time offer.

 Outside of classes, I love to play tennis.
 I played tennis for all four years of high school and try to play as often as I can at Duke.
 I also play the saxophone in the Duke Marching & Pep Band and hold a second degree black belt in Taekwondo.